How Exercise Makes You Happier

 Not so fast.
 What is a surprise is how many boomers are not physically active.
 While we boomers have our share of active go-getters, they do not make up the majority.
 Not by a long shot.

-A whopping 78% of men and women over 40 do not have a consistent fitness routine.
+According to research, a whopping 78% of men and women over 40 do not have a consistent fitness routine.
 In fact, in spite of medical advances, members of the baby boomer generation are actually in worse health than their parents were at the same stage of life, according to research reported in JAMA Internal Medicine.

 Shocking, isn’t it?
 Not exactly how we want to think of ourselves.